MD/PhD Dual Degree Program

 The Application Process

 This is a highly competitive, limited program.
-The three to five students per year who matriculate compete for two fully funded scholarships that cover tuition throughout the program.
 In addition to outstanding grades and MCAT scores, the applicant should provide evidence of enthusiasm and aptitude for research, with prior research experience beyond that of college courses.
 This is an important factor in evaluation of the application.

 Application to the MD/PhD Dual Degree Program is made initially through the American Medical College Application Service (AMCAS).
 When the School of Medicine receives AMCAS applications, students are sent supplemental forms for application to the School of Medicine.
 The applicant should indicate interest in the combined MD/PhD program on the supplemental application.
 The School of Medicine supplemental packet requests an evaluation by the applicant’s premedical advisory committee.
 For the MD/PhD program, the applicant should also include letters of evaluation specifically addressing his or her research experience and abilities.